 How much does it cost to design and build a Passive House in NZ?

-Right now, while there may be a cost premium involved with Passive House builds (due in part to lack of experience and a limited choice of available products), it’s not as big as you think.
-The premium can also be reduced through careful design and modelling, and offset in various ways, with studies showing that the extra costs can be recouped in under 10 years through things such as lower energy bills, less time off work and even fewer doctor’s bills!
+Right now, while there may be a cost premium involved with Passive House builds (due in part to a lack of experience in the industry, and a limited choice of available products), it’s not as big as you might think.
+The premium can also be reduced through careful design and modelling, and offset in various ways, with studies showing that the extra costs can be recouped in under 10 years through things such as lower energy bills, less time off work and even fewer doctor’s bills.

-Joe Lyth from Respond Architects is currently trying to resolve the question of cost as he designs a Passive House certified home for his own family.
-Together with Respond, he’s looking at how a Passive House can be produced within a tighter budget, using simple, functional interiors which can then be upgraded by the inhabitants over time, as bank accounts allow.
-His goal is to show that designing a Passive House certified home isn’t as restrictive as you might think – both in terms of cost or design innovation.
+Respond Architects worked on a project to create a Passive House within a tighter budget, using simple, functional interiors which can then be upgraded by the inhabitants over time, as bank accounts allow.
+This project proved that designing a Passive House certified home isn’t as restrictive as you might think – both in terms of cost or design innovation.

 1. Bigger isn’t always better

-Many New Zealanders see housing as an investment, thinking the bigger and flashier the better!
+Many New Zealanders see housing as an investment, thinking the bigger and more luxurious the better.
 Kiwis build the third largest houses in the world, behind the US and Australia, but they are typically lower quality – and the added size makes them expensive to heat and maintain.
-The first step to a more affordable Passive House is to reduce the size of the property, allowing you to raise the quality of the resulting slightly smaller building.
-With clever design, a smaller home can feel just as (if not more) spacious and functional.
+The first step to a more affordable Passive House is to reduce the size of the building, allowing you to raise the quality of the resulting smaller footprint.
+With clever design, a smaller home can feel just as, if not more, spacious and functional.

 2. Prioritise